-Class Contact:Online modules 12 x 1 hour; Practicals: 12 x 2 hours (Total 36 hours) Required Reading:University students will be provided with an up-to-date reading list via the VU Collaborate system.
+Required Reading:Students will be provided with an up-to-date reading list via the VU Collaborate system.

-Assessment: Research Paper, Investigation of a specified food including preparation and production techniques for food products and sensory criteria, 35%.
-Workshop, Creation and testing of recipes during food clinics that explore changes in food, 15%.
-Case Study, Presentation of annotated reflections about changes to food through physical or chemical change and/or to develop palatability, 50%.
-Minimum effective word limit of 3000 words in total, or equivalent.
+Assessment: Research Paper, Investigation of a specific food including preparation and production techniques for food products and sensory criteria (1000 words), 35%.
+Workshop, Creation and testing of recipes during food clinics that explore changes in food (500 words), 15%.
+Case Study, Presentation of annotated reflections about changes to food through physical or chemical change and/or to develop palatability (1500 words), 50%.